AsjadOooO/Zero-attacker/README.md

 - Re-Lauch of the tool this time with the source code

-- 📣 Website is launching soon https://zerooffenssecurity.cloud/ (beta launching on 15 november)
+- 📣 Website is launching soon https://zerooffenssecurity.cloud/

-- When the tool is getting updated?
-Really soon.
-Working on everything

 ### Paid Tools
-We are also providing advance paid tools to help you with in different penteration testing, etc (Join the server to know more about it)
+We are also providing advance paid tools to help you with in different penteration testing, etc (Join the server to know more about it)- [ server](https://discord.gg/J5X3KnBPGe)

 ### Getting Started